fishnal/aws-notes/analytics/kinesis.md

 Data Stream
 * Hourly cost based on # of shards in stream (regardless of whether data is actually in the stream)
-* Producerts putting data into stream storage
+* Producers putting data into stream storage
 * Optional: when extended data retention is enabled, extra hourly charge per shard
 * Only for Enhanced Fan Out consumers: based on amount of data and # of consumers